 Let your shoulders rest away from your ears, no matter your position.
 Imagine your spine like an eel in the water, flexible and soft, flowing through the movement.
 Let your abdominal muscles press your intestines back into your body cavity.
 Imagine your intestines resting and softening against your spine, and against the bones of your pelvic bowl.
 This gentle squeezing and moving through the intestines is terrific for bowel health.

 At a certain point, I started every exercise session by repeating, in time with the movements, "I am strong and healthy.
 Strong and healthy".
-This simple trick turned my mind around and got me past the fear of exhaustion.
+This simple trick turned my mind around and got me past my anxiety.
 It is always a surprise to me how well these Jedi mind tricks work.
 Repeating such a simple line to myself tricked my nervous system into looking for strength, not tiredness.
 Inevitably, exercising felt better, less tiring, and more like it always did in the past - like fun.

 Thank you for reading!!
 Please share this post with other Lyme warriors who want to lift their middle fingers to Lyme and Company.

 Wishing you strength on your healing journey.
 You are lovely and full of power.
 Your body is healing, every day, and you WILL be completely well.